DistrictDataLabs/yellowbrick/docs/api/text/corpus.rst

             target=target,
         )

-This is a fairly long ibt of code, so let's walk through it step by step.
+This is a fairly long bit of code, so let's walk through it step by step.
 The data in the corpus directory is stored as follows:

 ::